callmeeve/flutter-with-express/README.md

 ### Acknowledgements

-Special thanks to the developers and contributors of Flutter and Express.js for providing robust frameworks that simplify the development of modern web and mobile applications.
+Special thanks to the developers and contributors of Flutter, Express.js, and MySQL for providing robust frameworks and tools that simplify the development of modern web and mobile applications with database integration.